ColiverSEC/Enterprise-IAM-Lab/entra/global-secure-access.md

 ## 🔁 Test Access

-### Step 5: Verify Policy Enforcement
+### Step 1: Verify Policy Enforcement

 - Ensure your VM has two NICs configured:
   - **Internal NIC** → `192.168.56.x` (your trusted lab network, domain-joined)
   - **NAT NIC** → external/untrusted network
 - Test access from both network types:

-  1. **Trusted Network (Internal NIC)**
+### Step 2: Trusted Network (Internal NIC)

-     - Use the Internal NIC (`192.168.56.2`) to connect your VM to the lab network.
+     - Use the Internal NIC (`192.168.56.2`) to connect your VM to the lab network
-     - Log in to your Entra-protected application.
+     - Log in to your Entra-protected application
-     - Expected result: Seamless access, no MFA prompt.
+     - Expected result: Seamless access, no MFA prompt

-  2. **Untrusted Network (NAT NIC)**
+### Step 3: Untrusted Network (NAT NIC)

-     - Disable or deprioritize the Internal NIC so NAT is used.
+- Disable or deprioritize the Internal NIC so NAT is used
-     - Log in to the same application.
+- Log in to the same application
+- Expected result:
-     - Expected result: Conditional Access triggers MFA or blocks access, depending on your policy.
+  - Conditional Access triggers MFA or blocks access, depending on your policy
 - Validate Conditional Access enforcement:
   - MFA prompt appears for untrusted networks
   - Access is blocked if conditions are violated
   - Trusted networks allow seamless access
 - Optional: If you need to check network resolution for your internal domain, refer to your [DNS configuration walkthrough](https://github.com/ColiverSEC/Enterprise-IAM-Lab/blob/main/activedirectory/dns-configuration-for-active-directory-clients.md).

 📸 **Screenshot Example:**